jds-walker/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: 19 March, 2020
+What I did yesterday:
+* Managed to squeeze an hour in right on midnight so I have only skipped my birthday.
+It has messed with my routine of 6:15 am coding which I will fix tomorrow.
+Managed to work through the issues I was having with coding up a form in react using setState()

+What I will do today:
+* Finally work through custom authentication with AWS Amplify in react app.

+What blockers do I have:
+* None!!!
+Just need to hit my routine.

 ### Day 6: 18 March, 2020
 What I did yesterday:
 * Took yesterday off as it was my birthday yay :)!!